RECOWNs: Probabilistic Circuits for Trustworthy Time Series Forecasting: Experimental Evaluation

 \subsubsection{Correlation Plots}

-To visually access the quality of the CWLL as an indicator for the prediction quality, we first calculate the CWLL and MSE for all test sequences of each dataset and plot those sorted ascending by MSE.
-As shown in Figure~\ref{fig:Separation}, a clear correlation between CWLL and MSE exists: The higher the MSE, the lower the conditional Whittle likelihood.
-The same applies for the magnitude, i.e. the exponential-shaped curve of the MSE is reflected in the CWLL.
-Based on this observation, we assume that the CWLL can be a good indicator for the prediction quality, and may therefore fulfill the research question (Q1).
-A hypothesis, we want to mathematically analyze further ins section \ref{sec:CE}.
+To visually inspect the quality of the CWLL as an indicator for the prediction quality, we first calculate the CWLL and MSE for all test sequences of each dataset and plot those in ascending order by MSE.
+As shown in Figure~\ref{fig:Separation}, a clear correlation between CWLL and MSE exists: The higher the MSE, the lower the CWLL.
+The same happens for the magnitude, i.e. the exponentially-shaped curve of the MSE is reflected in the CWLL.
+Based on these observations, we can assume that the CWLL is a good indicator for the prediction quality, and it fulfills \textbf{(Q1)}.
+We show this assumption holds more formally in Section \ref{sec:CE}.

-As in the application case, the ground truth is not (yet) known and the MSE is therefore missing, one could use the CWLL to sort sequences from high risk (aka low CWLL) to low risk (aka high CWLL) and further analyze those high-risk frequencies.
-This use case is depicted in Figure~\ref{fig:OrderByLL}, showing again a good quality correlation between a rising CWLL and a lower MSE of prediction.
-To access it mathematically, we provide the following application example: Selecting the 5\% sequences with the lowest CWLL from CWSPN on \textit{Power}, we find that 75\% of all sequences with the worst 5\% of MSEs are included.
-Looking at the 10\% sequences with the lowest CWLL covers 98.5\% of all sequences with the worst 5\% of MSEs, displaying the effectiveness of RECOWN.
+As in real-world scenarios, where usually the ground truth is not (yet) known and the MSE is therefore missing, one could use the CWLL to sort sequences from potential high MSE (low CWLL) to probably low MSE (high CWLL) and analyze further those potential high MSE frequencies.
+Such a use case is depicted in Figure~\ref{fig:OrderByLL}.
+It shows once again a strong correlation between an increasing CWLL with a lower MSE of predictions.
+To have a quantitative perspective, we provide the following example of a potential use-case: Selecting the 5\% sequences with the lowest CWLL from CWSPN on \textit{Power}, we find that 75\% of all sequences with the worst 5\% of MSEs are included.
+Looking at the 10\% sequences with the lowest CWLL, we find 98.5\% of all sequences with the worst 5\% of MSEs.
+This highlights how RECOWNs are able to distinguish between good and bad predictions.